-Meanwhile, the Lurie Garden staff will be on the lookout for nesting insects.
+Meanwhile, the Lurie Garden staff will be on the lookout for nesting insects this growing season.
 They will look for pith particles coming out of the tops of some of those stems or small fresh shavings on the ground around stems as evidence that keeping this nesting area is really paying off!

 Let us know if you find any nesting insects and what you think about our experiment, especially as the spring progresses!

 When you give to Lurie Garden you are supporting educational content like this blog post, over 70 free nature programs per year, and a volunteer program that helps us interact with visitors of the garden.
 Donate or become a member today!